 What Your Hunting Puppy Needs in His Diet

 To some extent, hunting breeds are just like all other puppies.
 They’ll need specialized puppy food while they’re young to help them develop their bones, muscles, joints, internal organs, and immune system.
 Typically, most vets agree that a good puppy food will be made up of at least 30% protein, vitamins and minerals, and have a high-fat content to promote energy.
-Currently, PetBreeds rates the following puppy foods as the best in their respective fields.
+Here are the best foods in their respective fields.

 Puppy Foods for Highly Active Puppies: